Take our Free Practice Tests for the 2026 ACT.

 Best Ways to Study for the ACT

 One of the great things about the ACT is that the format rarely changes, so with a little preparation you can feel confident about what you’ll be expected to know.
-Here are some ways you can study smarter so you do well on test day:
+Here are some ways you can study smarter so you do well on test day.

-Check out the ACT Before Your Test
+Check Out the ACT Before Your Test

 Curious about what the actual ACT test will look like?
 What if we told you could see an official ACT test in its entirety, with answers?
-It’s not cheating—the ACT publishes previous versions of the test so you can see exactly how each section will appear when you take it.
+It’s not cheating!
+The ACT publishes previous versions of the test so you can see exactly how each section will appear when you take it.
 While the questions have all been retired and won’t appear on your exam (bummer!), they’re all similar in content, style, and difficulty level to what you’ll encounter on test day.
 It’s definitely worth checking out.

 Take ACT Practice Tests

-They say practice makes perfect, and when it comes to standardized testing, that’s true.
+They say practice makes perfect, and when it comes to standardized testing, that’s definitely true.
 One of the best ways to get the score you want on the ACT is by taking practice tests before your real exam.
 ACT practice tests can help you get a feel for the types of questions you’ll encounter on test day so you feel more prepared knowing what to expect.
 They can also help you identify areas in which you might struggle so you can better focus on problem areas while you study.

 Simulate the Testing Experience